DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 - Navigate to the Jenkins server directory in the project where the Vagrant file is contained.
 - `vagrant up --provider=digital_ocean`
 - After starting the Jenkins should be up and running.
-You can access it via [droplet IP]:8080.
+You can access it via [Jenkins server droplet IP]:8080.

 #### Configuring Jenkins
-Access the Jenkins Server by going to [droplet IP]:8080.
+Access the Jenkins Server by going to [Jenkins server droplet IP]:8080.
 Now that Jenkins is running you have to configure it.
 On the first time use it will present you the following page.
 ![CI Setup](images/jenkins_fst_login.png)